-

 - 145,157 in Egypt (as of 30 November 2022)

-After 12 years of conflict, the crisis in Syria continues to affect the lives of millions.
-6.6 million people are internally displaced country-wide, while 6.8 million Syrians remain as refugees in Türkiye, Lebanon, Jordan, Iraq, and Egypt.
+After 13 years of conflict, the crisis in Syria continues to affect the lives of millions.
+Seven million people are internally displaced country-wide, while 5.6 million Syrians remain as refugees in Türkiye, Lebanon, Jordan, Iraq, and Egypt.

 Affected populations face mounting challenges due to prolonged and protracted displacement, poor living conditions, restricted economic opportunities, and limited humanitarian access.
 These conditions have been made worse by the ongoing financial crises, exacerbating the existing vulnerabilities of affected populations.

-Humanitarian needs in Northwest Syria (NWS) are especially dire, where more than 4.1 million people continue to need humanitarian assistance, 97 per cent of the population lives in extreme poverty and over 80 per cent is food insecure.
+Humanitarian needs in northwest Syria are especially dire, where more than 4.2 million people continue to need humanitarian assistance, and 3.4 million are internally displaced across Idleb and northern Aleppo.
+7 in 10 people are food insecure.
 Displaced persons continue to endure extremely difficult living conditions, with limited access to basic needs, livelihood, health, and WASH facilities.

 IOM responds to support resilience and decrease dependency for displaced Syrians and host communities, who together face a compounding and multifaceted crisis.
 IOM assistance is needs-based, inclusive, and principled upon the Humanitarian Imperative above all else.